MicrosoftDocs/architecture-center/docs/web-apps/guides/enterprise-app-patterns/modern-web-app/dotnet/guidance-content.md

 Performance efficiency is the ability of your workload to scale to meet the demands placed on it by users in an efficient manner.
 For more information, see the [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).
 The Modern Web App uses the Competing Consumers pattern to optimize performance efficiency.

 As applications move from the Reliable Web App pattern to the Modern Web App pattern, performance benefits from greater service decoupling.
 This architecture prevents a slowdown in one component from affecting others.
 Queue-based load leveling helps both reliability and performance efficiency by distributing tasks evenly.
 Competing consumers pattern further enhances performance by distributing tasks among multiple workers efficiently.
+Moreover, when the system experiences increased load, only the services acting as performance bottlenecks need to be scaled out.

 ### Competing Consumers pattern